eldadru/ksniff/README.md

 ### Future Work
-1. Instead of uploading static tcpdump, use the future support of "kubectl debug" feature (https://github.com/kubernetes/community/pull/649) which is a much cleaner solution.
+1. Instead of uploading static tcpdump, use the future support of "kubectl debug" feature (https://github.com/kubernetes/community/pull/649) which should be a much cleaner solution.